jeffnyauke/mpesa-sdk-kotlin/README.md

     * ⏳ Transaction status
     * 🏦 Account balance
     * 🔁 Transaction reversal
-* Built with **Kotlin Multiplatform**, allowing you to use the same codebase across different platforms (Android, iOS, JVM, JS, Native).
+* Built with **Kotlin Multiplatform**, allowing you to use the same codebase across different platforms.
 * Provides a **simple** and **intuitive** API surface.
 * Handles **authentication** and **token management**.